| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The pilot density or intensity is determined as follows:

-in the R language,
+If pilot is a function in the R language,

 this is taken as the pilot density.

-is a probability density estimate
+If pilot is a probability density estimate

-(object of class "density"
+(object of class "density" produced by

-) then this is taken as the
+density.default) then this is taken as the

 pilot density.

-, then the pilot intensity is
+If pilot is NULL, then the pilot intensity is

 computed as a fixed-bandwidth kernel

-intensity estimate using density.default
+intensity estimate using density.default applied to

-the data X
+the data X using

-the pilot bandwidth hp
+the pilot bandwidth hp.

 In each case the pilot density is renormalised to become a probability density, and then the Abramson rule is applied.